 Most millennials want to work remotely for a company, or have their own startup or small business.
 This is the dream, and many would agree that being your own boss is the most ideal remote working situation.

 However, not all millennials are being their own boss.
 This term should be used to keep you productive as if a boss would do.
 For instance, having a task list of daily, weekly, and monthly goals, setting deadlines for yourself, and ensuring your business’ online presence is managed correctly.
+Successful entrepreneurs need to arm themselves with tools such as organisers, and webinar software to hold meetings efficiently.

 Letting things slide for even a day can make the day off on Saturday not possible as you catch up on the missed deadlines of the week.
 Being a productive remote working millennial means being a boss, and holding yourself accountable.